Please note: this feature is only available to PRO and Enterprise users.

 - If you would like to use TCP or UDP, the first step is to install Iperf on your server.
 (Learn more about Iperf.)

-- Select NetSpot > Preferences from the top menu bar and the click the Active Scanning tab.
+- Select NetSpot > Settings… from the top menu bar and then click the Active Scan tab, then switch to TCP/UDP.
 Depending on your needs, check either or both boxes next to “Conduct speed test via TCP” and “Conduct speed test via UDP”.

 - If you are using UDP, enter your preferred data transfer rate in the Mbps box.
-The default is 1 megabit per second.
+The default is 10 megabit per second on macOS, while for Windows OS it is 100 Mbps.

 - If you have selected both TCP and UDP, you can choose to check the box next to “always use TCP speed” if you wish to perform the UDP test at the exact same speed as the TCP test.
 This will override the number you specify in the Mbps box above.